works-on-my-machine/opencv-code-server/README.md

 # OpenCV Code Server
 Code Server Docker image for OpenCV with C++ development on the browser.
 Contains OpenCV, NLopt and R libraries.
 Also contains a novnc container for visualization needs.
+Supports syntax highlighting and intellisense for c++ and cmake files.

 Jump right into coding, do not lose time with compiling OpenCV, configuring IDEs or other not so important things than your actual code.